Book Cover

 • New knowledge or techniques

-• New attitude or way of looking at the problem
+• New attitude or way of looking at the problem leading to new insights

 The target audience for this book consists of: